wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This enforces the invariant that the most up-to-date data of an address can always be ontained from the upper level, as long as a directory entry exists.

+2. There is no method of name `allocateDataLine()` as the counterpart to `allocateDirLine()`.
+The corresponding logic is merged into `processDataMiss()`, and is also much simplified.
+For example, `processDataMiss()` does not perform MSHR allocation for the originating event, does not check `inMSHR` flag, and does not check for race conditions.
+The reason is that the data eviction path is not called on access misses (which, in fact, bypasses the LLC data array), but only on upper level cache write backs, i.e., in methods `handlePutS()`, `handlePutE()`, and `handlePutM()`.

+3. In the second half of `handleNULLCMD()`,